RedisJSON/RedisJSON/README.md

 # ReJSON - a JSON data type for Redis

-ReJSON is a Redis module that implements
-[ECMA-404 The JSON Data Interchange Standard](http://json.org/) as a native data type.
+ReJSON is a [Redis][1] module that implements [ECMA-404 The JSON Data Interchange Standard][2] as a native data type.
 It allows storing, updating and fetching JSON values from Redis keys (documents).
 The JSON values are managed as binary objects, thus allowing Redis-blazing performance.

 ## Quickstart